Activity

 Answer Key: NLL – Halifax Thunderbirds, Saskatchewan Rush (5 in total in Canada) CFL – Hamilton Tiger-Cats, Ottawa Redbacks (9 in total in Canada) NHL – Toronto Maple Leafs, Calgary Flames, Edmonton Oilers, Montreal Canadians, Vancouver Canucks, Ottawa Senators, Winnipeg Jets (9 in total in Canada) NBA – Toronto Raptors (1 in total in Canada) MLS – Vancouver Whitecaps, CF Montreal (3 in total in Canada) MLB – Toronto Blue Jays (1 total in Canada) PHF – Women’s Professional Hockey – Toronto the Six (1 in total in Canada)

-After looking at the professional sports leagues in Canada, have students in small groups or elbow partners discuss: “What are 2-3 things a town or city MUST have in order to have a professional sports team?”
-Have student share their responses and then read together Slide 4 of the PowerPoint Presentation.
+After looking at the professional sports leagues in Canada, have learners in small groups or elbow partners discuss: “What are 2-3 things a town or city MUST have in order to have a professional sports team?”
+Have learners share their responses and then read together Slide 4 of the PowerPoint Presentation.

 Economics – Cities must be able to make money.
 Sports teams, though for joy and entertainment, are run like a business so financial decisions are critical to a team being successful.